armory/docs-cdaas/content/en/deployment/overview.md

 ### Deployment Strategies
 A deployment strategy is the method by which your changes are deployed to a target.
-Strategies can use different techniques to allow for rapid rollback should a problem be discovered, minimizing the impact of potential issues to a small subset of users, or can be optimzed for speed.
+Strategies can use different techniques to allow for rapid rollback should a problem be discovered, minimizing the impact of potential issues to a small subset of users, or can be optimized for speed.

 Armory CD-as-a-Service offers two distinct deployment strategies that each have various trade-offs.

+For a more details as to what deployment strategies are and how they differ please see our [overview on the subject]({{< ref "deployment/strategies/overview" >}})

 #### The Canary Strategy

-A canary strategy is one that minimized the impact of changes to your system by using traffic routing to only release new code to a subset of users, so you can monitor the impact as the changes are deployed.
+A canary deployment involves releasing a new version of software to a small subset of users or systems while leaving the majority on the current version.
+This allows for real-world testing and monitoring of the new version's performance and stability.
+If the canary users experience positive results, the new version can be gradually rolled out to a wider audience.

 // Insert diagram illustrating a canary deployment

+For more details on Canary deployments and how to configure them you can reference the [canary strategy documentation]({{< ref "deployment/strategies/canary" >}})

 #### The Blue-Green Strategy
-The Blue-Green strategy is one that prioritized the ability to rapidly roll back if needed after a change has been deployed.
-The strategy operates by creating an entirely new version of your software scaled to production levels allowing you to route traffic to the new version while switching back to the old version at a moments notice if you detect problems with the new changes.
+In a blue-green deployment, two identical environments, referred to as blue and green, are maintained.
+The blue environment represents the current production version, while the green environment represents the new version being deployed.
+The new version is deployed and tested in the green environment, and once validated, traffic is switched from blue to green.
+This strategy minimizes downtime and provides a quick rollback option if issues arise.

 // Insert diagram illustrating a blue-green deployment

+For more details on Canary deployments and how to configure them you can reference the [blue-green strategy documentation]({{< ref "deployment/strategies/blue-green" >}})